 The City of Scranton provides a handbook to residents that among other things includes information about the City's garbage and recycling program.
 As needed the City also sends out postcards to its residents with information about their recycling program.

 Story County:

-The City of Ames Resource Recovery Plant, located at 110 Center Avenue in Ames, processes municipal solid waste in refuse-derived fuel (RDF).
-The facility also handles appliances, scrap metal, tires, household hazardous waste, lead-acid batteries and glass.
+The City of Ames Resource Recovery Plant, located at 110 Center Avenue in Ames, processes municipal solid waste performed fuel (RDI The facility also handles appliances, scrap metal, tires, household hazardous waste, lead-acid batteries and glass.